Micklitodev/Micklitodev/README.md

 <br>

-Hi, I'm Mick, a passionate full stack Software Engineer from Atlanta.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I take great care in the experience, architecture, and code quality of the things I build.
+My name is Mick, and I'm a skilled full stack Software Engineer hailing from the bustling city of Atlanta.
+My love for software stems from the thrill of ideating and bringing them to fruition with polished user interfaces.
+My projects are built with a keen focus on delivering exceptional experiences, sound architecture, and high-quality code.

-I am also an open-source enthusiast.
-I have learned a lot from the open-source community and I love how collaboration and knowledge sharing happens through open-source programs. :)
+In addition to my passion for software development, I am also an avid open-source advocate.
+I find immense value in the collaborative nature of the open-source community and have learned extensively from its programs.
+Being able to share knowledge and work with others towards a common goal is something that truly inspires me. :)

  <br>
  <br>